usnistgov/state_meas_tomo/README.md

 # state_meas_tomo

-# Joint Quantum State and Measurement tomography
+# Joint Quantum State and Measurement Tomography
 This software package performs joint quantum state and measurement tomography as described in [arXiv:1803.08245](https://arxiv.org/abs/1803.08245).
 Included are three example scripts that simulate data for one or two trapped ion systems with either symmetric or